 - Working across specialties, building networks to deliver longer-lasting gains than can be achieved within each specialty alone.

-- Launching campaigns for model approaches, and ensuring that GIRFT recommendations are incorporated into future iterations of best practice guidance and regulation.
+- Sharing good practice and ensuring that GIRFT recommendations are incorporated into future iterations of best practice guidance and regulation.

 Benefits measurement and tracking change